pyk595/tp/docs/UserGuide.md

 ## Quick Start

-1. Ensure you have `Java JDK 11` or above installed in your Computer.
+1. Ensure you have "Java JDK 11" or above installed in your Computer.

-2. Download the latest `jar` file, `AIA.jar` from [here](https://github.com/AY2122S2-CS2103T-T17-3/tp/releases).
+2. Download the latest "jar" file, "AIA.jar" from [here](https://github.com/AY2122S2-CS2103T-T17-3/tp/releases).

-3. Move the `jar` file to an empty folder in where you want to store the `jar` file and the contacts.
+3. Move the "jar" file to an empty folder in where you want to store the "jar" file and the contacts.

 4. Open a shell application (Command Prompt or Terminal etc.) and navigate to the folder created in step 3.

-5. Run the `jar` file with the `java -jar` command in the shell application to run the application, e.g. `java -jar AIA.jar`.
+5. Run the "jar" file with the **java -jar** command in the shell application to run the application, e.g. **java -jar AIA.jar**.

 6. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.